-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Information as of September 30, 2006 and for the nine months ended September 30, 2005 and 2006 is Unaudited) (In thousands of dollars, except share and per share amounts)
+(Information as of September 30, 2006 and for the nine months ended September 30, 2005 and 2006 is Unaudited)

 The "Other" column includes corporate related items not allocated to reportable segments, including stock-based compensation expense.
 Other identifiable assets consist primarily of cash, certain other assets, corporate property and equipment, goodwill and deferred income taxes.